 Lisa joined Southeast CDC in September 2003 and serves as the CFO and Director of Administration.
 Prior to the Southeast CDC, Lisa worked five years for the Associated Catholic Charities, and ten years for the United Way of Central Maryland.
 She holds a Master’s of Science in Finance and a Master’s of Science in Non-Profit Management from the College of Notre Dame of Maryland, and is the owner of Three Degrees Accounting Services, LLC.

 lisa at southeastcdc dot org

 410-342-3234 x 27

-greg at southeastcdc dot org
+miguel at southeastcdc dot org

 Andy joined the Southeast CDC in October 2014, and currently serves as the Coordinator of Neighborhood Programs.
 He’s originally from California but has worked as an Urban Youth Development Worker with the Peace Corps in Paraguay and public school art teacher in New Orleans.
 Andy received his MFA in Community Arts from the Maryland Institute College of Arts where he focused on utilizing the bicycle as a vehicle for community development and personal expression.

 Born and raised in Baltimore, Meg has worked in family services for Baltimore City and the nonprofit sector for the last 30 years.
 She began at the Southeast CDC as a volunteer and realized how she loves helping people learn about buying their own home and helping with foreclosure intervention.
 Meg works with all types of housing counseling clients but specializes in reverse mortgage counseling.